Research and Links

 -

-Over the last decade, leukemia consistently has been the most common type of cancer among children in California, with the majority of diagnoses occurring before age 15.
-The five-year survival rate for leukemia—82% for 2005-2015—is similar to the general survival rate for childhood cancers.
-Racial/ethnic inequities persist in childhood cancer survival rates, with white children having higher probabilities of surviving for at least five years after diagnosis than children in other groups.
+Leukemias, lymphomas, and central nervous system cancers consistently are the most common types of cancer diagnosis among children in California, with five-year survival rates ranging from 71% to 94% for 2006-2016 diagnoses.
+Across all types of childhood cancer, five-year survival rates ranged from 70% (soft tissue sarcomas) to 97% (retinoblastomas) for 2006-2016 diagnoses, with an overall survival rate for all cancers at 83%.
+Racial/ethnic disparities persist in childhood cancer survival rates, with white children having higher probabilities of surviving for at least five years after diagnosis compared with children in other groups.

 Receive Kidsdata News